waffle-iron/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 .. note::

-  As of June 2016, The OpenStack-Ansible Installation Guide is currently under review and will be newly formatted for the next release.
+  As of June 2016, the OpenStack-Ansible Installation Guide is under review and will be newly formatted for the next release.

 The **Upgrade Guide** contains information and instructions for upgrading